-- 4.23 The goal is to designate logical passages within wind farms for fishing vessels and recreational shipping up to 46 metres, day and night and in all weather conditions.
-Based on a transparent consideration, part of the wind farm must remain available at all times: in these clearways, through-passage takes precedence over other forms of combined use.
+- 4.22 The question whether combined use and through-passage through wind farms can be facilitated by a form of collective insurance will be further discussed in the North Sea Consultation. - 4.23 The goal is to designate logical passages within wind farms for fishing vessels and recreational shipping up to 46 meters, day and night and in all weather conditions.
+Based on a transparent consideration, part of the wind farm must remain available at all times: in these passages, through-passage takes precedence over other forms of combined use.
 If this approach is deviated from for specific reasons, national government will accept the obligation to issue a relevant explanation.
-In that situation, relevant passages will under all circumstances be provided between fishing grounds and fishing ports. - 4.24 The wind farms in the southern section of the North Sea will remain closed to seabed-disturbing fishery until further notice, because 'fishing with the existing fishing vessels with today's demersal trawl gear in the existing wind farms is neither desirable nor safe and as a consequence is not a viable option in the short term'.
-26 If this situation changes in the future (due to technical innovation), for each plot decree, for new wind farms, new consideration will be given as to whether the relevant interest of the wind farm location for the fishery sector justifies an investment, in a fishery-friendly wind farm. - 4.25 With regard to already tendered and built wind farms, in consultation with the wind farm owners, an area passport will be prepared that will set the course for the possibilities for combined use and nature development.
-As concerns possible additional costs, agreement will have to be reached with the wind farm owners. - 4.26 National government will provide an overview for and facilitate in the (licencing) procedures that initiative takers must complete in order to start up combined use. - 4.27 National government will investigate which tendering instruments are needed in order to facilitate the desired integrated development of wind farms, and at the latest by 2020 will be issuing substantive proposals.
+In that situation, relevant passages will under all circumstances be provided between fishing grounds and fishing ports. - 4.24 The wind farms in the southern part of the North Sea will remain closed to seabeddisturbing fishery until further notice, because 'fishing with the existing fishing vessels with today's demersal trawl gear in the existing wind farms is neither desirable nor safe and as a consequence is not a viable option in the short term'.
+If this situation changes in the future (due to technical innovation), for each site decision, for new wind farms, new consideration will be given as to whether the relevant interest of the wind farm location for the fishery sector justifies an investment, in a fishery-friendly wind farm. - 4.25 With regard to already tendered and built wind farms, in consultation with the wind farm owners, an area passport will be prepared that will set the course for the possibilities for combined use and nature development.
+As concerns possible additional costs, agreement will have to be reached with the wind farm owners. - 4.26 National government will provide an overview for and facilitate in the (licensing) procedures that initiative takers must complete in order to start up combined use. - 4.27 National government will investigate which tendering instruments are needed in order to facilitate the desired integrated development of wind farms, and at the latest by 2020 will be issuing substantive proposals.
 Consultation aimed at reaching a consensus will be organised within the North Sea Consultation, about the choices based on this investigation. - 4.28 Within the North Sea Consultation, further discussion will be held about how citizens can be permanently and more actively involved in offshore wind (over and above financial participation by citizens). - 4.29 Wind farm owners are making a constructive contribution to removing obstacles to scientific research into wind farms.